dfederspiel/canvas-art/README.md

 # Canvas Art

-Deep dive into canvas rendering, collision detection, coordinate mapping, and all the various concepts within a game loop.
+Deep dive into canvas rendering, collision detection, coordinate mapping, and various concepts within the architecture of a game loop.

 ## Setup